Medical Schools That Don't Require the MCAT: Top Programs List

 The US medical schools that offer BA/BS and MD and EAP programs in our list are accredited medical schools that have good reputations, meaning taking their programs will not limit your options.

-Most medical schools that do not require the MCAT in their regular applications are abroad, which can make practicing medicine in the US challenging later on.
+Most medical schools that skip the MCAT in their regular applications are abroad, which can make practicing medicine in the US challenging later on.

 If you are debating taking the MCAT at all, our advice would be to do so.
 If you’re unhappy with your current MCAT score you can always retake the test or apply to programs that don’t require a score.